 Earning cash back

 Like the fully fledged Capital One SavorOne card, the SavorOne Student card should be a great fit if a big portion of your budget goes toward dining and entertainment.
 You’ll earn 5% cash back on hotel and rental car bookings through Capital One Travel, 3% cash back at grocery stores (excluding superstores like Walmart and Target) and on dining and entertainment, including spending at places like movie theaters, professional sporting events, museums and with popular streaming services like Netflix and Spotify.
-You’ll also earn 1% back on general purchases outside these categories and 8% back on tickets purchased through Vivid Seats.
+You’ll also earn 1% back on general purchases outside these categories and 8% back on tickets purchased through the Capital One Entertainment portal.